Richard Yoder

 2022 — Bernadotte E. Schmitt Grant for Research in European, African, or Asian History, American Historical Association (AHA)

-2022 — Knight Fellowship, Pennsylvania State University
+2022 — Knight Fellowship, The Pennsylvania State University

-2019 — Ted H. and Tracy Winfree McCourtney Family Distinguished Graduate Fellowship in American History, Pennsylvania State University
+2019 — Ted H. and Tracy Winfree McCourtney Family Distinguished Graduate Fellowship in American History, The Pennsylvania State University

 Recent Courses: